Accelerating the future of techSolutions

 Once graduates transition into employment, employers are engaged to help NPower Canada Alumni pursue continuing or higher education and advocate for advancement opportunities at work.

 FSC is helping test the scalability and replicability of this IT workforce development program across Canada.
-Initially offered in Calgary, Toronto and Halifax, NPower Canada can expand its program to Indigenous, francophone and northern communities and to small and mid-sized cities and larger metropolitan hubs, thanks to a spoke-and-hub model.
+Currently offered in Alberta, British Columbia, Nova Scotia, and Ontario, NPower Canada can expand its program to Indigenous, francophone, and northern communities and to small and mid-sized cities and larger metropolitan hubs, thanks to a spoke-and-hub model.
 They will be launching in Quebec in Fall 2022.

 The goal is to deliver this program to almost 4,400 youths aged 18 to 29, and continue building evidence about the impact such interventions have.
 With a strong evidence base, more resources could be garnered to invest in young people like Joshua, ensuring they are able to access rewarding and impactful roles in Canada’s economy and society.

 The Challenge Kenneth found it hard to stay positive after repeatedly being rejected for jobs or only landing short-term positions.
 He had faced mental health...Insights

 The Challenge Rachneet Randhawa had just finished a bachelor’s degree in anthropology, economics and sustainability studies.
 She wanted to find a career that fit her...Solutions